 The full fleet of 12 EA-18G Growler Electronic Attack Aircraft have arrived in Australia.
 This is an airborne electronic attack aircraft capable of denying, degrading, deceiving and destroying a broad range of military electronic systems, including radars and communications.

 BUILDING SOVEREIGN DEFENCE CAPABILITY

 We are maximising the involvement of Australia’s defence industry in projects, in order to help Australia build our 'defence sovereign capability' and maintain a technological and warfighting advantage in a rapidly changing environment.

-Under our leadership, Defence is implementing Local Industry Capability Plans to ensure local businesses have more opportunities to benefit from our unprecedented investment.
+Under our leadership, the ADF is implementing Local Industry Capability Plans to ensure local businesses have more opportunities to benefit from our unprecedented investment.

 This $90 billion shipbuilding program will secure the future of our Defence Industry for decades to come.

 FIGHTING AND ELIMINATING TERRORISTS